htscode/bachelor_thesis_2021/README.md

  -**optimization.m** - used by **simulated_annealing.m** to enable optimization without a classical function -**outfun.m** - to monitor simulated annealing

-## Single hardware sytstem version
+## Single hardware system version

-The folder single_hardware_version includes, single hardware system versions of the above presented.
-Note that these versions are for one pariticipant only.
+The folder single_hardware_version includes single hardware system versions of the above presented.
+Note that these versions are for one participant only.

 It further includes the following files: